Boomerang (roller coaster)

-Boomerang is a model of roller coaster manufactured and designed by Vekoma, a Dutch manufacturer.
+Boomerang is a model of shuttle roller coaster manufactured and designed by Vekoma, a Dutch manufacturer.
 The roller coaster model name is from the hunting implement based on the traditions of the Indigenous Australians.
 As of January 2023, there are 55 Boomerangs operating around the world.

 The roller coaster model was created in the early 1980s and was first introduced at four different parks around the world in 1984.